 - Easy lock handle.
 The handle is nice, locks the lid, and seems sturdy.

 - Affordable.
-Also because no titanium is used, the price point on these bad boys is really reasonable.
+Because no titanium is used, the price point on these bad boys is really reasonable.

 You can learn more about the Alpha Cookware series on the Sea to Summit website.